numpy/numpy/doc/neps/nep-0048-spending-project-funds.rst

-1. It must be clearly scoped: its description must explain the importance to the project, referencing the NumPy Roadmap if possible, the items to pay for or activities and deliverables, and why it should be a funded activity.
+1. It must be clearly scoped: its description must explain the importance to the project, referencing the NumPy Roadmap if possible, the items to pay for or activities and deliverables, and why it should be a funded activity (see :ref:`section-what-to-pay-for`).
 2. It must contain the following metadata: title, cost, time duration or effort estimate, and (if known) names of the team member(s) to execute or coordinate.
 3. It must have an assigned priority (low, medium, or high).
 This discussion